A biopsy is the removal of a small piece of tissue for laboratory examination.

 A laparoscopic biopsy uses much smaller surgical cuts than open biopsy.
 A camera-like instrument (laparoscope) and tools can be inserted.
 The laparoscope helps guide the surgeon to the right place to take the sample.

 Before scheduling the biopsy, tell your health care provider about any medicines you are taking, including herbs and supplements.
 You may be asked to stop taking some for a while, particularly those that can make you bleed.
-Such medicines include aspirin, Coumadin (warfarin), and nonsteroidal anti-inflammatory medications (NSAIDs).
+Such medicines include aspirin, warfarin (Coumadin), clopidogrel (Plavix), and NSAIDs.

 DO NOT stop or change your medicines without first talking to your provider.

-In a needle biopsy, you will feel a small sharp pinch at the site of the biopsy.
-Sometimes local anesthesia is injected to lessen the pain.
+In a needle biopsy, you may feel a small sharp pinch at the site of the biopsy.
+Local anesthesia is injected to lessen the pain.

-In an open or laparoscopic biopsy, local or general anesthesia is often used so that you will be pain-free.
+In an open or laparoscopic biopsy, general anesthesia is often used so that you will be pain-free.

 A biopsy is most often done to examine tissue for disease.